juagargi/scion/doc/ColibriDesign.rst

     they observe in their HopField corresponds to that stored in their DB for the reservation ID of the packet.

+To calculate the MAC we will use a secret only known to :math:`\text{AS}_i`, denoted as :math:`K_i`.
+This secret can be the same one as the one used to compute the MAC in the normal SCION packet.

 We calculate the MAC differently depending on the value of the flag ``C``.
 For ``C=1`` the MAC is first computed by each of the on-path ASes, very similarly to the regular SCION path case.